• Skip to primary navigation

 These healthy pumpkin chocolate chip muffins are my new favorite way to get the kitchen good and messy!
 It’s hands-down our favorite muffin recipe ever.

-Even better, these muffins are guilt free and super low in sugar.
+Even better, these muffins are guilt-free and super low in sugar.
 Sorta like my delectable healthy pumpkin roll and pumpkin cream cheese bread.

-They’re so good, in fact, that I’m planning to hoard as many cans of ALDI pure pumpkin as possible, so I can still make these after the holiday season is over.
+These muffins are so good, in fact, that I’m planning to hoard as many cans of ALDI pure pumpkin as possible, so I can still make these after the holiday season is over.

 Sorry, pumpkin pie lovers.
 You better get to ALDI real quick.

-How to Make Healthy, Low-Sugar Pumpkin Muffins
+Tricks for Healthy, Low-Sugar Pumpkin Muffins

 The thing I like most about these muffins (aside from the fact that they’re melt-in-your-mouth moist and delicious), is that they are actually low in sugar.